You went crazy on a deal on carrots and bought way too many. How long do carrots last before they go bad and what’s the best way to store them?

 - Cooked or cut carrots last about a week in the fridge.

-- Before you put the carrots in storage, make sure you cut off the greens (if present), and omit washing the produce.
-You can do that right before peeling.
+- Before you put the carrots in storage, make sure you cut off the greens (if present).
+Also, don’t wash the produce.

 - If you keep the carrots in the pantry, make sure they’re well ventilated.
 If they’re in the fridge, either make sure there’s no moisture build-up or keep them submerged in water.